Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Applications on Simulated Data

-Owing to multiple simulations to obtain reliable performance measures, we take a subset of data of size $n=18,750$ by retaining $25\times 25 \times 30$ grid points.
-We fit a misspecified G-BAG model with $M=2 \times 6 \times 30=360$ axis-parallel partitions.
-Assuming that the true data generating process is unknown, $K=4$ directions - NW, N, NE, E - were placed in a bag by visual inspection of data.
-In the G-BAG model, prior distributions for other parameters are identical as before except $a\sim Unif(0.1,9)$ or $a\sim Unif(0.1,15)$ under $\bm{\theta}_3$ or $\bm{\theta}_4$, respectively, while $\kappa \sim Unif(0,1)$, $c\sim Unif(0.363, 21.183)$ in both cases.
-The prior for decay parameters in Q-MGP changes accordingly.
-The PC priors are modified for SPDE-stationary so that the range parameter is assumed to be smaller than 0.1 with prior probability 0.01, while the spatial standard deviation is higher than 1 with prior probability 0.01.
-For G-BAG and Q-MGP, 7,000 MCMC samples were drawn, of which 5,000 samples were discarded as burn-ins, and every second sample was saved in the remaining 2,000 draws.
+Since the generated data have almost 2.2 million locations, for the purpose of replication, we take a subset of data of size $n$ = 18,750 by retaining $25\times 25 \times 30$ grid points.
+We fit a misspecified G-BAG model with respect to the domain partition, the bag, and the base covariance function.
+We implemented the G-BAG model on an axis-parallel partition of size $M=2 \times 6 \times 30=360$.
+Based on visual inspection of the data, we placed $K=4$ directions from northwest, north, northeast, and east in the bag.
+The base covariance function in equation \eqref{Gneitingcov} was utilized.
+For G-BAG and fixed-DAG models, we drew 7,000 MCMC samples, of which 5,000 samples were discarded as burn-ins, and every second sample was saved in the remaining 2,000 draws.
+Convergence and mixing were adequate.